collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Rule Types
 ----------

-The first column of the main mapping spreadsheet is **Rule Type.** Similarly to Rule Types in an import mapping, in an export mapping, what you set here qualifies what this row does.
+The first column of the main mapping spreadsheet is **Rule Type.** Similarly to Rule Types in an `import mapping <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_import_tutorial.html#column-1-rule-types>`_, in an export mapping, what you set here qualifies what this row does.
 There are several options available:

 .. csv-table::
    :header-rows: 1